Sdcrouse/recipe-rolodex/NOTES.md

 **The user should be able to search for a recipe by name and/or ingredient name.**

 **Refactor the seeds.rb file when there's time.
-See https://github.com/learn-co-curriculum/nyc-sinatra/blob/solution/db/seeds.rb Make sure that the recipes belong to the right users, and the ingredients to the right recipes.**
+See https://github.com/learn-co-curriculum/nyc-sinatra/blob/solution/db/seeds.rb Make sure that the user-recipe-recipe_ingredient-ingredient relationships are all correct.**

 Later on, I want to implement the "Confirm Password" functionality.
 I would also like to make sure the user enters a valid e-mail address (i.e. does it take the form "name@somewhere.com"?)